za3k/za3k.com/archive/doodle_adventures.md

 ## making your own adventures

-- you can make your own adventures however you want, but play one or two of the ones below to get a feel for how they go first.
+- you can make your own adventures however you want, but play one of the existing adventures to get a feel for how they go first.
-- i don't have a great way to make and play adventures one-player yet.
+- i don't have a great way to make and play adventures one-player yet. sorry!
 - if you write your own adventure, feel free to send it to me and I can add it here.
 - if you want to make and play and adventure as a group, here's one way.